pathbox/pathbox.github.io/_posts/2016-05-19-10-most-underused-activerecord-relation-methods.md

----
-layout: post
-title: 10 most underused activerecord relation methods(翻译)
+# 10 most underused activerecord relation methods(翻译)
-date:   2016-05-19 15:26:06
-categories: rails
-tag: rails AR::Relation
-image: /assets/images/post.jpg
----

 ### 10.first_or_create with a block